 The goal is to preserve optimal brain function by performing a neurological evaluation, making an accurate diagnosis and administering tPA as soon as possible, occasionally as fast as 11 minutes after arrival on the scene.
 This prevents and often reverses the effects of stroke before they can lead to permanent brain injury.

 The faster an ischemic stroke is recognized, the faster effective treatment can be administered.
 With the mobile stroke treatment unit, a special portable computed tomography (CT) scanner takes brain images in two minutes, which are then rapidly sent via a 4G broadband wireless link to hospital neurologists and neuroradiologists to interpret and yield a diagnosis.
 These doctors then prescribe and direct the treatment of the patient via the video hookup, and then triage the patient based on stroke type and severity to the appropriate hospital resource in the area.

 After an ischemic stroke is detected, tPA therapy begins immediately in the ambulance, well before arrival at the hospital, dramatically cutting the time from diagnosis to treatment.
 Thanks to the mobile stroke unit, many survivors recover fully and regain their previous levels of function.

 Where Are They Now

-Mobile stroke treatment units have been in use in Ohio and Texas for over a year now, and have shown significant improvements in stroke treatment times.
-Studies examining patients who use the mobile stroke unit found that CT scans were accomplished 20 minutes sooner and the total treatment time was significantly reduced from an average of 104 minutes in the emergency room to 64 minutes.
-There is an ongoing study to determine the cost-effectiveness of this treatment option.
+Mobile stroke treatment units have been in use in Ohio and Texas for over three years now, and have shown significant improvements in stroke treatment times.
+In 2017, the mobile units gained speed as the technology was implemented to some extent in the states of California, Arizona, New York, and Illinois.
+Studies examining patients who use the mobile stroke unit have found that CT scans were accomplished 20 minutes sooner and the total treatment time was significantly reduced from an average of 104 minutes in the emergency room to 64 minutes.
+There are ongoing studies to determine the cost-effectiveness of this treatment option.